 National food of India – Can you guess?

 The National Food of India – India is a melting pot of all cultures, traditions, languages, and people.
 With more than 28 states and 8 union territories, one can expect a diverse range of food and taste.
 There is no designated National food in India.
-However, Dal Khicidi can be considered the national food as it is prepared in almost all the households in India both by the Rich and Poor
+However, Dal Khicidi can be considered the national food as it is prepared in almost all households in India, both by the Rich and Poor.

 Here is some food that you will find in virtually every household in every part of India.
 These are the unofficial National Foods of India.